Program Guide:

 Being vegetarian or vegan in Thailand is fairly easy.
 Fruit stands are at every corner, fresh markets are abundant, and the demand for organic products is growing.
 It is always possible to get vegan options in Thai restaurants since their traditional cuisine is mostly composed of vegetables.
 One note of caution is that they tend to use chicken broth and fish sauce in most dishes, so be sure to speak up if you want to avoid these.

-One of the best ways to experience Thai cuisine is to take a cooking class or join a street food tour.
+One of the best ways to experience Thai cuisine is to take a cooking class or join a street food tour!
 Be sure to try Thai staples like pad thai, green or panang curries, Tom Yum (sour soup), Som Tam (papaya salad), and Pad Kra Pao Moo (stir fried basil and pork).

 You won’t want to miss Thailand’s renowned temples, the most famous of which is Wat Arun, a Buddhist temple in the Bangkok Yai district of Bangkok on the Thonburi west bank of the Chao Phraya River.